Although they look very similar to the Rhode Island Red, the New Hampshire chicken never attained the Rhode Island Red’s runaway success.

 To realize the new importance of this, chicken had been a steady source of meat protein through the war years and now people wanted more so the broiler industry went into top gear to produce enough birds to feed America.

 While the New Hampshire breed didn’t win the contest, it did become one of the first breeds to establish the broiler industry.
-They were also used to create the Delaware chicken breed, another short lived star of the broiler industry.
+They also used them to create the Delaware chicken breed, another short lived star of the broiler industry.

 Appearance of New Hampshires